2008 European Grand Prix: Race

 The conditions on the grid were dry before the race.
 The air temperature was 28 °C and the track temperature was 44 °C.

 The front-runners of the race started the race cleanly, but at turn four Alonso and Nakajima collided; Alonso retired from, what was in effect, his home race, while Nakajima had a new nose, and rejoined.

 At his final stop, Felipe Massa's Ferrari was released from its pit stop into the path of Adrian Sutil's oncoming Force India car.
 There was no collision as Massa backed off as soon as he realised what had happened.
 This incident was deemed "unsafe" and was being investigated by the stewards.
 Shortly afterwards it was announced the incident would be investigated fully after the race.
 Ferrari was subsequently reprimanded by the stewards and fined €10,000, but the Brazilian kept his victory.

 To add to Ferrari's pit stop blunders, Kimi Räikkönen left his pit box with his car's fuel hose still attached.
-The incident left a Ferrari mechanic Pietro Timpini with a minor fractures.
+The incident left a Ferrari mechanic Pietro Timpini with a minor fracture.
 Räikkönen also lost a place.

 Nico Rosberg scored a "rare" point for his Williams Team by finishing eighth.